ghostinator/SysAdminPSSorcery/Networking/L2TP VPN Manager/README.md

 - Administrative privileges
 - .NET Framework 4.5 or later

+## Preparation
+Before running the script for the first time, you may need to configure your PowerShell environment:

+1. **Enable PowerShell Script Execution**:
+   - Open PowerShell as Administrator
+   - Run the following command to allow script execution:
+     ```powershell
+     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+     ```
+   - Confirm the change when prompted

+2. **Unblock the Script File** (if downloaded from the internet):
+   - Right-click the script file (`VPNTroubleshooterGUI.ps1`)
+   - Select "Properties"
+   - At the bottom of the General tab, check "Unblock" if present
+   - Click "Apply" and "OK"

+3. **Verify Required Services**:
+   - Ensure the following services are set to Automatic (the script will check these):
+     - Remote Access Connection Manager
+     - IKE and AuthIP IPsec Keying Modules
+     - IPsec Policy Agent

 ## Installation
 1. Download the script file (`VPNTroubleshooterGUI.ps1`)
 2. Right-click the file and select "Run with PowerShell" or